ziginfo/NanoKontrol2-CC-Chataigne-Module/README.md

 # Korg NanoKontrol2-CC Chataigne-Module
-A Chataigne module for Korg NanoKontrol2 in CC-Mode
+A Chataigne module for Korg NanoKontrol2 and CC-Mode

-the NanoKontrol2 should be in ControlChange-Mode

-hold buttons SET and CYCLE at startup
+the NanoKontrol2 should be in ControlChange-Mode ... hold buttons SET and CYCLE at startup

 if you want to use the Controler in Mackie-Control-Mode, please see my other module